 The main symptom is swelling deep within the skin, caused by an accumulation of fluid.

-The swelling of angioedema can be visible, especially when it affects parts of the face such as the lips and eyelids, or when it involves the hands or feet.
+The angioedema symptoms can be visible swelling, especially when the angioedema affects parts of the face such as the lips and eyelids, or when it involves the hands or feet.
 If the swelling affects internal organs, such as the intestine or the throat, it can cause internal symptoms.
 When the swelling is external, it may be painful and may feel hot.
 It also is sometimes red and inflamed.
 Swelling can be accompanied by a raised, itchy rash.
 This is known as hives (urticaria).

 Angioedema usually lasts a matter of hours to days, but the length of time can vary from one person to the next and also from one episode to the next for a given person.
-Medications are sometimes necessary to stop the swelling.
+Medications are sometimes a necessary treatment to stop the swelling and itching.